trixi-framework/HOHQMesh.jl/docs/src/tutorials/spline_curves.md

 ```
 Here, we take the sum of the keywords `MODEL` and `GRID` in order to simultaneously visualize
 the outer boundary and background grid.
 The resulting plot is given below.
 The chain of outer boundary
-curves is called `Outer` and it contains a single curve `outerCircle` labeled in the figure by `O.1`.
+curves is called `"Outer"` and it contains a single curve `"outerCircle"` labeled in the figure by `O.1`.

 ![background_grid](https://user-images.githubusercontent.com/25242486/174798948-3a00c5b5-d910-45df-9a9a-088eb3fa360a.png)